 As it turns, out ladybugs are very helpful insects.

 Aphids thrive on the new spring growth of young trees.
 When they infest a tree, the leaves will shrivel and curl placing the tree at risk.
 Aphids are like candy for ladybugs.
 So without the use of chemicals, they will munch away and clear out an infestation very nicely.

-While on their search for edible and destructive bugs, ladybugs will do no harm to your plant life or any pets or animals they may come in contact with.
+While on their search for edible and destructive bugs, the ladybugs not harm your plants or pets or animals they come in contact with.
 All in all, this cements the fact that ladybugs are good bugs.

 Videos Of Ladybug Infestations